cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 ![Risk Process Step 3: Regulatory Impact Analysis](/Modules/3/img/20.png)

-I also got to create and submit a BC/DR design proposal for a a critical system requiring an active – active solution that is highly recoverable quickly.
+I also got to create and submit a BC/DR design proposal for a critical system requiring an active – active solution that is highly recoverable quickly.

 ![BC/DR Pampered Pets Proposal](/Modules/3/img/19.png)